Domestic Violence: Demoralizing Abuse is Often Hidden in Plain Sight

 Lies, Lulz and Lunacy: Romancing the Mask

-Reblogged from Behind the Yellow Tape:
+Behind the Yellow Tape

 By: Amanda Blackburn